excellalabs/xluhco/ADAPTING.md

 * Ensure that the release is set to automatically kick off.
 * Save your changes

-After this, you'll have a web site that deploys automatically, and a CI process that protects your code before it makes it to the master branch.
+After this, you'll have a web site that deploys automatically, and a CI process that protects your code before it makes it to the `main` branch.
 Not bad!

 ## Step 6: Update the docs (Optional)